DanShappir/Emit/README.md

 ```

 ### Emit.animationFrames()
-Creates an observable sequence that emits a new timestamp to it for every animation frame event.
+Creates an observable sequence that emits a new time-stamp to it for every animation frame event.
 When the events are no longer needed, the event handler will be automatically detached.

 ### Emit.interval(delay[, param1, param2, ...])
 Creates an observable sequence that emits every *delay* period of milliseconds, using setInterval.
 When the events are no longer needed, the event handler will be automatically detached.
-If extra parameters are passed in, then the emited element will be an array containing these parameters.
+If extra parameters are passed in, then the emitted element will be an array containing these parameters.

 ## Observable Sequence Methods

 ### .forEach(callback[, report])
 Executes the function specified as callback for every element emitted on the observable sequence.
-The *callback* function is invoked with two arguments: the emitted value, and a referrence to the observable sequence.
+The *callback* function is invoked with two arguments: the emitted value, and a reference to the observable sequence.
 An optional *report* function can be specified, which will catch exceptions thrown on the observable sequence.
-If specified, *report* will be invoked with two arguments: the thrown value, and a referrence to the observable sequence.
+If specified, *report* will be invoked with two arguments: the thrown value, and a reference to the observable sequence.

-The *forEach* method returns a referrence to the observable sequence so that it can be chained.
+The *forEach* method returns a reference to the observable sequence so that it can be chained.

 ```javascript
 // Outputs 1, 2, 3, ... one number each second